FindBetterInternet

 Coverage ~100.0% of city

-Speed Score: Slower than 72% of all internet options in Texas
+Best plan here: Viasat Essentials — slower than 94% of all internet options in Texas

 SPEED SCORE